RezaT4795/rezat4795.github.io/README.md

-# Programming Tips
+# WordUp Docs

-Tips for programming best-practices at Geeks Ltd.
+This is a walkthrough for WordUp app, and how every page and button work and what are their expected behaviour.
 > [Read this in a better format](https://geeksltd.github.io/Programming.Tips/#/)

-## Background

-This guide will teach you how to write more expressive and intention revealing code that’s a pleasure to read and to build upon.